MacMusic | PcMusic | 440 Software | 440 Forums | 440TV | Zicos

 Not the least expensive 10Gbps SSD available

-Not everyone wants or even needs 20Gbps USB drive performance, which comes at a price premium anyway.
-The Crucial X9 strikes a compelling balance between top-shelf performance and affordability that should please the majority of users.
-In our benchmark tests, it traded top scores with the SK Hynix Beetle (our runner-up choice below), but at a significantly lower cost.
-Making it an indisputable win-win for consumers.
+Not everyone wants or needs to spend extra for 20Gbps USB drive performance.
+The Crucial X9 strikes a compelling balance between 10Gbps performance and affordability that should please the majority of users.
+In our benchmark tests, it traded top scores with the SK Hynix Beetle (our runner-up choice below), but at a significantly lower cost — making it an indisputable win-win for consumers.

 It’s also handsome, described by our reviewer as “a svelte object of desire.”
-More importantly, it feels well made, and is rated for IP55 dust and spray resistance, so you don’t have to baby this portable drive when you take it out.
+More importantly, it feels well made, and is rated for IP55 dust and spray resistance, so you don’t have to baby this portable drive when you take it into harm’s way.

 Read our full